v2html - Verilog to HTML converter

 v2html -hc "This is our ASIC" *.v

-(the -f stops gzip prompting you about overwriting files).
+stops gzip prompting you about overwriting files).

 The default name for the frame file is frame.html.
 This default can be overridden by specifying a file name after the -F option.